surupartners/solomon-ui-kit/README.md

 npm install https://hbrown@bitbucket.org/hbrown/npm-test.git#0.2.2 --save
 ```

+## Contributing

-## Building from source
+### Building from source

-The kit contains only source files with the intention that you will include the
+The kit contains only source files with the intention that most people will
-kit in your own projects and run SASS and JS through your own build tools.
+include the kit in their own projects and run SASS and JS through their own
+build tools, or use the pre-built files in `./build`.

-However, if you wish to build just this kit you can do using Gulp:
+Therefore, when developing you should build your changes.
+You can do that
+using Gulp:

 1. [Install Node and NPM](https://nodejs.org/)
 1. Install [Gulp](http://gulpjs.com/) and [Yarn](https://yarnpkg.com/) globally: